The Ultimate Hornady Ammo Review: Tested & Approved

 Cons of Hornady Ammo

-In our testing, Hornady had some of the most consistent velocities of any brand, with a very low standard deviation between velocities from the same batch of ammo and even across batches.
+In our testing, Hornady had some of the most consistent velocities of any brand, with very little variance between velocities from the same batch of ammo and even across batches.

-This is generally one of the primary indicators of quality when you’re comparing factory ammo.
-The box may say 2,700 FPS velocity, but actually getting that will always come down to the gun and surrounding conditions, so we measure for shot-to-shot consistency, which is far more important for tight shot groups.
+This is one of the primary indicators of quality when you’re comparing factory ammo.
+The box may say 2,700 fps muzzle velocity, but actually getting that always come down to the gun and surrounding conditions.
+That’s why we measure for shot-to-shot consistency, which is far more important for tight shot groups.

-Their offerings are normally very readily available as well, so you won’t have to worry about running out of your preferred ammo if you do find something you like.
-This accessibility is especially important for long-range shooters or hunters who very precisely zero their optic.
+Hornady’s offerings are normally very readily available.
+If you find something you like, you won’t have to worry about running out of it.
+This accessibility is especially important for long-range shooters and hunters who zero their optics precisely.

-They also support a vast variety of calibers from .22 LR up to .50 BMG and basically everything in between, with various bullet weights available for each.
+Hornady produces a vast variety of cartridges: from 22 LR up to 50 BMG and basically everything in between, with various bullet weights available for each.
+You can save a little money by buying bulk 300 AAC Blackout or nearly every other round they manufacture.

-We’ll go over a more complete caliber list later, but I personally use their .300 Winchester Magnum, 6.5 PRC, .300 PRC .45 ACP, 5.56 NATO, and 9mm Luger ammo almost exclusively when I’m not shooting something else for work.
+I personally use their 300 Winchester Magnum, 6.5 PRC, 300 PRC 45 ACP, 5.56 NATO, and 9mm Luger ammo almost exclusively when I’m not shooting something else for work.

-Hornady also offers shooters some of the best ballistics in their self and home defense lines, many of which are used by law enforcement because of their proven track record.
-Their more standard FMJ loads also perform well, but their bread and butter are their rounds with high-quality, purpose-built projectiles.
+Hornady offers shooters some of the best ballistics with their self and home defense lines, several of which are used by law enforcement because of their proven track record.
+Hornady’s standard FMJ loads also perform well, but their bread and butter are their rounds featuring proprietary, purpose-built projectiles.

-Quite a lot of Hornady ammunition, especially the stuff for the concealed carry or law enforcement markets, feature a high-quality hollow point like their FTX and XTP lines, which have shown deep penetration and maximum weight retention in my gelatin testing without over-penetrating.
+Quite a lot of Hornady ammunition, especially the stuff for the concealed carry or law enforcement markets, features high-quality hollow points.
+Their FTX and XTP projectiles are both popular choices for defense owing to their consistently deep and wide terminal ballistics..

-This commitment to excellent projectiles also applies to their long-range rifle ammo, an area in which they are almost leading the industry, at least as far as the projectile and cartridge development.
+This commitment to excellent projectiles also applies to their long-range rifle ammo: an area in which they are at the industry’s forefront.
 Many of the most successful new cartridges in recent years have started in Hornady’s test facilities, like 6.5 and .300 PRC.

-Their Leverevolution line is now the gold standard for lever-action carbines of all calibers as it offers a safe polymer tipped or “flex tip” bullet that won’t ignite the primer of the round in front of it.
-This gives lever gun shooters the greatest degree of safety possible and the vastly improved ballistics of a pointed projectile.
+Their LEVERevolution line is now the gold standard for lever-action carbines of all calibers, as it offers a safe polymer-tipped bullet that won’t ignite the primer of the round in front of it.
+This gives lever gun shooters the greatest degree of safety possible and the vastly improved ballistics of a spitzer projectile.

 Hornady also has some very high-quality subsonic ammo which is great for those of us who shoot with suppressors.
-I personally use their subsonic .45 ACP exclusively in one of my home-defense guns, for example.
-Make sure to read our full Hornady Subsonic ammo review to learn more about this exceptional self-defense and hunting ammo.
+I use their Subsonic series 45 ACP exclusively in one of my home-defense guns.
+If you want to buy it, make sure you buy 45 ACP in bulk - you get excellent quality for a better price that way.
+Also make sure also to read our full Hornady Subsonic ammo review to learn more about this exceptional self-defense and hunting ammo.

-Lastly, their cartridge cases are also excellent, which makes Hornady factory ammo extremely popular with the reloading community.
+Hornady’s cartridge cases are also excellent, which makes the brand that much more popular in the reloading community.

 Hornady Ammo History and Important Information

-In 1949, Hornady Manufacturing was founded in a rented garage by Joyce Hornady.
-The first thing Mr. Hornady produced was a .30-caliber spire point bullet with a weight of 150gr.
-It was made on a much-repaired surplus bullet press from the Second World War.
+Hornady Manufacturing Company was founded in a rented garage by Joyce Hornady in 1949.
+The first thing Mr. Hornady produced was a .30 caliber 150 grain spire point bullet – just the ticket for handloading 30-06 Springfield.
+It was produced on a WWII surplus press.

-Since then, though the company has remained in the small Nebraska town where it began, Hornady Manufacturing has grown to become the largest independent ammo manufacturer on the planet.
+Though the company has remained in the small Nebraska town where it started out, Hornady has grown to become one of the largest ammo manufacturers on the planet.

-These days, the company is still primarily run by the Hornady family and has become a force within the firearms and shooting sports world.
-Hornady is consistently pushing the development of ammunition forward and has been doing so from the moment Joyce Hornady sold his first bullet almost 75 years ago.
+The company is still primarily run by the Hornady family these days.
+Hornady is consistently pushing the development of ammunition forward, and has been doing so from the moment Joyce Hornady sold his first bullet over 75 years ago.

 Where Is Hornady Ammo Made?

-Hornady ammo is made in Grand Isle, Nebraska, where the company is headquartered.
-They produce hundreds of thousands of rounds a day and recently opened a new facility to help meet the growing demand for their ammo.
+Hornady ammo is made in Grand Island, Nebraska, where the company is headquartered.
+They produce hundreds of thousands of rounds a day, and recently opened a new facility to help meet growing demand for their ammo.

 Frequently Asked Questions About Hornady Ammo